attacker-codeninja/web-hacking-playground/README.md

 <details>
 <summary>Display</summary>

 At this stage, the /flag file can be read through a Server Site Template Injection (SSTI) vulnerability.
 To do this, you must get the application to run Python code on the server.
-It is possible to run commands on the server, but it is not necessary to get the flag.
+It is possible to execute system commands on the server, but it is not necessary to obtain the flag.

 The hints to solve this stage are: